Ashutoshbishtt/SellerApp/README.md

   FOREIGN KEY (order_id) REFERENCES orders(id)
 );
 ```
 ### Data Setup

+- We can use the `dummyData.xlsx` file for testing purposes to verify if our application is working correctly.
-- Locate the `dummyData.xlsx` file in the project directory.
+- To test the data import functionality, simply drag and drop the `dummyData.xlsx` file into the designated drop zone.
-- Import the data from the `dummyData.xlsx` file into the MySQL database by either dragging and dropping the file into MySQL Workbench or manually entering the data.
+- If the data inside the `dummyData.xlsx` file is successfully saved to the MySQL database, it indicates that the import process was successful.

 ### Backend Setup